linuborj/linus-borjesson-cv/README.md

 # Linus Börjesson CV

-Uses pandoc to generate a PDF based on the markdown and template.
+Uses pandoc to generate a PDF based on the markdown and LaTeX template.

 ## Latest release